danieldanielecki/Thesis-App/README.md

 + **Change:** - changes in methods, project setup, variables, etc.
 + **Delete:** - something has been removed.
 + **Fix:** - part of code/functionality has been performed.
++ **Tags to commits** - First commit, then add appropriate tag to the new commit.
+Otherwise the tag will be placed on an old commit.

 ## Submitted issues